 Backwoods is not a military style boot-camp, but nor are we woodland romantics.
 We take a realistic approach to wilderness living, combining the skills, crafts and knowledge of our forebears along with modern methods and techniques.

-Patrick McGlinchey is the founder and chief instructor of Backwoods Survival School.
-Passionate about wild places, Patrick has had the privilege of ready access to the rugged shorelines and wilds of the Scottish Highlands, which from an early age have provided him with both inspiration and training grounds.
+Patrick McGlinchey is the founder and chief instructor of Backwoods Survival School in Scotland.
+Passionate about wild places, he has had the privilege of ready access to the rugged shorelines and wilds of the Scottish Highlands, which from an early age have provided him with both inspiration and training grounds.

 Patrick is always eager to learn new skills and to share his knowledge with others.
 He has lived in the wilds for long periods on many occasions, armed with only his clothing, knife and a metal cup!
 At Backwoods, we are well aware of the tough mental attitude required to do this and we dispel the romantic ideal of ‘living off the land’ on our courses.